HarmJ0y/cortana/safetynet/README.txt

 payloads into new or existing meterpreter sessions.

-The included smart_payload_inject.rb metasploit modules needs to be loaded into the teamserver's metasploit installation for injection to work properly.
+The included smart_payload_inject.rb metasploit modules needs to be loaded into the teamserver's metasploit installation under ./metasploit-framework/modules/post/windows/manage/ for injection to work properly.

 The main menu is exposed to "Cobalt Strike" -> "Safetynet", as well as a